pascallaliberte/sharpen.page/visualize.md

 * Obtained a clear sense of what you should do next, and confidence that it'll do something good for you;
 * Obtained an idea of how it is to work together;
-* Obtained an idea of what I could do to help out, if a proposal from me would be a useful next step (I won't try to upsell you).
+* Obtained an idea of what I could do to help out, if a proposal from me would be a useful next step (I won't try to upsell you);
+* Obtained a recording of the call or screen share (up to you, it's _your call_).

 **CDN$&nbsp;250**, after a back-and-forth over email before the call to get to know your situation a little bit more.
 I'll send you an invoice after the call, and the call will be _discounted_ if you choose to go through the **[/understand](/understand)** package for sharpening your understanding of your buyer, or the **[/stepitup](/stepitup)** for your service business website.